Quickly create your Maryland Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your living will in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

 Follow these steps:

-Choose your health care agent.
+Choose your health care agent

 A health care agent is a proxy whose job is to make health care decisions for you if you cannot make such decisions for yourself.
 Your agent should be an adult that you trust to advocate for you if you become incapacitated.
 Your agent must make decisions based on your wishes and not the opinions of family or friends.